FC Dallas Head Coach

 Exactly six years to the day after he scored his last goal as a player for FC Dallas, Pareja was inducted into the Walk of Fame alongside former teammate and friend, Bobby Rhine, who passed away unexpectedly one month before the induction.

-Pareja has a MLS record of 51-30-21 in three seasons, as well as a 8-1-2 record in the Lamar Hunt U.S. Open Cup and 2-0-2 record in CONCACAF Champions League play.
+Pareja has a MLS record of 76-30-43 in four seasons, as well as an 10-2-2 record in the Lamar Hunt U.S. Open Cup and 4-2-2 record in CONCACAF Champions League play.

+In his first year as head coach of FC Dallas, in 2014, Pareja won 16 games – the most FC Dallas had won in a single season since 2006.
+Pareja also led Dallas back into the postseason for the first time since 2011, tied the franchise record for goals scored in a season and recorded the most points in a season in franchise history (54).
 In his third year at the helm of FC Dallas, Pareja led the club to its first title in 19 years with a domestic double.
 The club captured its second U.S. Open Cup title (1997, 2016) with a 4-2 victory over the New England Revolution on Sept.
 13, 2016, followed by its first Supporters’ Shield title after registering the best regular-season record (17-8-9 record, 60 points).
-FCD became the first team in league history to record consecutive 60-plus point seasons after finishing the 2015 campaign with an identical 60-point mark.
+FCD became the first team in league history to record consecutive 60-plus point seasons after finishing the 2015 campaign with an identical 60-point mark (18-10-6).
 For his efforts, Pareja was named the 2016 MLS Coach of the Year on Dec.
 1, 2016.

 As a player, Pareja appeared in 385 games of Independiente Medellin and Deportivo Cali before joining MLS in 1998.
 He then played 183 games in MLS (New England and Dallas).
 Pareja also earned 11 caps with the Colombian National Team, scoring three goals for his country from 1991 to 1996.